pooja-bhavani/signoz-temporal-track/readme.md

 #### Check UI

-Open your web browser and check the SigNoz Because of your Security Group rules, only you will be able to see the live Temporal UI executing the 6,000+ workflows.
+Open your web browser and check the SigNoz UI Because of your Security Group rules, only you will be able to see the live Temporal UI executing the 6,000+ workflows.

 ```
 http://<your-ec2-public-ip>:8080